brightio/penelope/README.md

   Open debug console

 SET [<param> <value>]
   Set options.
-When invoked without paramaters it shows current options
+When invoked without parameters it shows current options

 exit|quit|q|Ctrl+D
   Exit penelope
 ```

-## Bonus
+## Extras

 There are also included two sample exploit simulation scripts to demonstrate how penelope can be imported and get shell on the same terminal.
 Furthermore, one bash script is included that automatically upgrades Unix shells to PTY using xdotool.

 ## TODO

 ### Features
-* currenly download/upload/spawn/upgrade commands are supported only on Unix shells.
+* currently download/upload/spawn/upgrade commands are supported only on Unix shells.
+Will implement those commands for Windows shells too.
 * port forwarding
 * persistence
 * edit command: open the remote file locally, make changes and upon saving, upload it to target
 * ability to specify a list of commands to run automatically on target and/or the main menu
+* an option switch for disable all logging, not only sessions.
 * execute a local script on target and get the output on a local file
 * main menu autocompletion for short commands
 * download/upload progress bar